-- 40. Of the Property, only 28.334 acres are within the Agricultural District. - 41.
-The Property is rocky.
-The Soil Survey Interpretations (Lanai USDA Report 44) classify the soil in this area as very stoney land-rock association.
-The top soil layer is 6 to 30 inches thick and composed of dark, reddish-brown soil material containing many stones and boulders. - 42.
-The Property is not classified under the Agricultural Lands of Importance to the State of Hawaii (ALISH).
+- 40. Of the Property, only 28.334 acres are within the Agricultural District. - Interpretations (Lanai USDA Report 44) classify the soil in this area as very stoney land-rock association.
+The top soil layer is 6 to 30 inches thick and composed of dark, reddish-brown soil material containing many stones and boulders. - Agricultural Lands of Importance to the State of Hawaii (ALISH).
 The Land Study Bureau rates the overall productivity of the petition area as E19 and E22.
 By these methods of classifications, the Property is not considered as agricultural lands of importance and has very poor productivity potential for most agricultural uses.

 - 43. No agricultural activity exists on the Property.
 The State Department of Agriculture does not foresee significant impacts on the agricultural resources of the area should this petition be approved. - 44.
 Based on the physical conditions of the Property and the current economic conditions of pineapple production on Lanai, the Property does not appear to be suitable or essential as an agricultural resource.